onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       ...]
       network: String

-The parameters associated with these properties may reference an external network or internal network.
+The values associated with these properties may reference an external network or internal network.
 External networks and internal networks are defined in `Networking`_.

 When the OS::Neutron::Port is attaching to an external network, all